NUnit, MSTest, and xUnit frameworks allow grouping tests and test classes into suites with the

 Completion for category names

-Executing all tests in a category
+Execute all tests in a category

 From each test/test class belonging to some category, you can start execution of all tests in this category.
-To do so, press Alt+Enter or click on the action indicator, choose Run/Debug or Run All/Debug All in the action list, and then click small arrow on the right and click on the category name or press Enter:
+To do so, press Alt+Enter or click the action indicator, choose Run/Debug or Run All/Debug All in the action list, and then click the small arrow on the right and click the category name or press Enter:

-Another option to run all tests in a category is to group tests by category in the Unit Test Explorer window, choose the category node, and then click Run Unit Tests / Debug Unit Tests on the toolbar or use the corresponding shortcuts (Ctrl+T,R / Ctrl+T,D ).
+Another option to run all tests in a category is to group tests by category in the Unit Test Explorer window, choose the category node, and then click Run Unit Tests Control+T R / Debug Unit Tests Control+T D on the toolbar.

 If necessary, you can add one or more categories to the ignore list.
 All tests belonging to these categories will be skipped during the execution of a unit test session.
-Note, that you can still run specific tests from ignored categories individually.
+Note that you can still run specific tests from ignored categories individually.